1. Executive Summary

 |---|---|---|---|---|

-| Organic Sessions | Current baseline established at audit | Growth achieved following technical and structural improvements | Post-implementation | GA4 |
+| Organic Sessions | Established at audit | Growth achieved following technical and structural improvements | Post-implementation | GA4 |

 | Branded Keyword CTR | Baseline established | Improved visibility and click-through performance monitored over time | Post-implementation | Google Search Console |

-| Core Web Vitals (LCP) | Measured at audit | Performance improvements implemented and tracked against benchmarks | Post-optimization | PageSpeed Insights |
+| Core Web Vitals (LCP) | Measured at audit | Performance improvements implemented and tracked against benchmarks | Post-optimisation | PageSpeed Insights |

 | Inquiry Conversion Rate | Baseline established | Conversion lift measured through tracked inquiry actions | Post-implementation | GA4 Goals |